 DON’T PRICK your pimples

 Pricking your pimples damages the capillaries, invites infection, compromises natural skin barriers, and induces scars to last you a lifetime.
 Not to mention the fact that it hurts!
-Between internal, topical solutions, it would do your best to choose the least painful way to remove the skin’s impurities.
-Do what needs to be done, but don’t prick!
+Between internal and topical solutions, it would do your best to choose the least painful way to remove the skin’s impurities.

 DON’T POP your pimples